Vxrpenter/Updater/README.md

     periodic = 10.minutes
     notification {
         notify = true
         notification = "A new version has arrived.
-Version {version} can be downloaded the funny link {url}" }
+Version {version} can be downloaded the link {url}" }
 }
 ```